Li-HsuanChien/obmnl-flask_assignment-transaction-record/README.md

 ## Usage

 - Visit the index page to view existing transactions.
-- Click the "Add Transaction" button to add new transactions with date and amount input.
+- Click the "Add Transaction" button to add new transactions with date, name and amount input.
 - Edit or delete transactions using the corresponding buttons on the index page.

 ## Contributing